How to Create a Perfect Business Dashboard With Scoro

 See the complete list of resources that help to understand KPI dashboards.

 KPIs are measurable business metrics that evaluate factors crucial to achieving company’s goals and maintaining growth.
-A well-framed KPI helps managers to navigate between important business processes and shows whether an organization in achieving its key objectives.
+A well-framed KPI helps managers to navigate between important business processes and shows whether an organisation in achieving its key objectives.

 Put in plain English: you can add numbers such as monthly new leads, completed projects, paid bills, monthly recurring revenue, etc. to a visual project dashboard and check these numbers to see how your business is doing.